TobyCyan/ip/docs/README.md

 > You may be wondering, where do the tasks get saved to in your devices?
 > Well *fear not*!
 Here's the `main` method 😉
 > You may find all of your saved task data from the given relative path!
+>
+> Note that this path is relative to the folder that the .jar file is kept in.
 ```java
 public static void main(String[] args) {
     new Mei("./taskdata/tasks.txt").run();